 - Formal probation

-While there are many possible defenses that they could end up choosing, most likely, they will go with one of these common options:
+While there are many possible defenses that a lawyer could end up choosing, many attorneys take steps to show that:

-Remember that knowledge of the possession was one of the three main components that the prosecution needs to prove to get a conviction.
-If the ammunition was placed on your person or your property without your knowledge, you are not guilty of possession.
+Remember that knowledge of the possession was one of the three main components the prosecution must prove to get a conviction.
+If someone placed the ammunition on your person or your property without your knowledge, you are not guilty of possession.

-While it can be difficult to show that you were not aware of the presence of the ammunition, the pressure is not on you to do so.
-Instead, the prosecution must prove that you did have knowledge of the ammunition.
+While it can be challenging to show that you were not aware of the presence of the ammunition, the pressure is not on you to do so.
+Instead, the prosecution must prove that you knew about the ammunition.

 The Fourth Amendment of the United States Constitution protects against unlawful search and seizure.
-If the police searched your person or property without probable cause or a search warrant, your rights were violated.
+If the police searched your person or property without probable cause or a search warrant, it means that members of a law enforcement agency violated your rights.

-Any evidence obtained as the result of an unlawful search and seizure should be suppressed.
-Unless the prosecution has substantial proof of your guilt from another source, your case may get thrown out altogether.
+The court may suppress any evidence obtained as the result of an illegal search and seizure.
+Unless the prosecution has substantial proof of your guilt from another source, your case may get thrown out altogether if the police conduct a search without a valid search warrant.

 Hire Legal Representation to Fight Your CPC 30305(a)(1) Charges

-When facing a charge for unlawful possession of ammunition under California Penal Code 30305(a)(1), it is vital that you hire experienced legal representation.
-At the Simmrin Law Group, we have plenty of experience defending clients against this and related offenses.
+When facing a California Penal Code Section 30305(a)(1): Possession of Ammunition by a Person Prohibited charge, it is vital that you hire experienced legal representation.
+At the Simmrin Law Group, we have plenty of experience defending clients against unlawful possession and related offenses.

 Give us a call or fill out our online contact form to schedule a free, no-obligation consultation today.
 A member of our legal team will review your case and advise you of all your options.